yubobo/cdap/docs/loom-docs/source/overview/high-availability.rst

 --------
 #.
 Architecturally very similar to Multiple Master approach, except for using custom replication.
 #.
 Data will be divided into shards, and divided amongst DBs across all data centers.
 Each shard will have one owner DB.
 #.
-Each shard is synchronously replicated locally, and one copy on a remote data center.
+Each shard is synchronously replicated locally, and at least one copy on a remote data center.
 #.
-Not all data is replicated.
-Only completed operations, and any state information to restart in progress operations are replicated.
+Replication occurs in chunks.
+Data replication upon completion of operations, and any state information to restart in progress operations are replicated.
 #.
 Data partitioning will prevent conflicts.
 #.
 Regular operations in a data center will happen on local shards (local DB).
 #.
 DB calls to other shards will be routed to the DB that is the owner of the shard.